knutzk/kTheTex-bundle/README.md

 ## But how do those templates look like?

-Although still on a very early stage, there are showcase files for the classes `ktxreprt` and `ktxthss`.
+Although still in development, there are showcase files for the classes `ktxreprt` and `ktxthss`.
 The code includes the `.tex` file for both showcases, a compiled version is included in every release on the